Rosalind Franklin: Personal life

 Franklin loved travelling abroad, particularly trekking.
 She first "qualified" at Christmas 1929 for a vacation at Menton, France, where her grandfather went to escape the English winter.
-Her family frequently spent vacations in Wales or Cornwall.
+Franklin's family frequently spent vacations in Wales or Cornwall.
 A trip to France in 1938 gave Franklin a lasting love for France and its language.
 She considered the French lifestyle at that time as "vastly superior to that of English".
 In contrast, Franklin described English people as having "vacant stupid faces and childlike complacency".
 Her family was almost stuck in Norway in 1939, as World War II was declared on their way home.
 In another instance, Franklin trekked the French Alps with Jean Kerslake in 1946, which almost cost her her life.
 Franklin slipped off a slope, and was barely rescued.
-But she wrote to her mother, "I am quite sure I could wander happily in France forever.
+However, she wrote to her mother, "I am quite sure I could wander happily in France forever.
 I love the people, the country and the food."
 Of note are also Franklin's visits to Yugoslavia.
 She collaborated with Slovenian chemist Dušan Hadži whom she met at King's College in 1951.
-In the 1950s, she visited Slovenia one or more times where she held a lecture on coal in Ljubljana and visited the Julian Alps (Triglav and Bled).
-Her best-known trekking photograph was presumably created by Hadži in May 1952 and depicts Franklin against the background of the natural rock formation of Heathen Maiden.
-She also collaborated with the Croatian physicist Katarina Kranjc.
-She held lectures in Zagreb and Belgrade and visited Dalmatia.
+In the 1950s, Franklin visited Slovenia one or more times where she held a lecture on coal in Ljubljana and visited the Julian Alps (Triglav and Bled).
+Franklin's best-known trekking photograph was presumably created by Hadži in May 1952 and depicts her against the background of the natural rock formation of Heathen Maiden.
+Franklin also collaborated with the Croatian physicist Katarina Kranjc while also holding lectures in Zagreb and Belgrade and visiting Dalmatia.

 Franklin made several professional trips to the United States, and was particularly jovial among her American friends and constantly displayed her sense of humour.
 William Ginoza of the University of California, Los Angeles, later recalled that Franklin was the opposite of Watson's description of her, and as Maddox comments, Americans enjoyed her "sunny side".